 My research indicated that any old courthouse would probably be to my left, but as soon as I had time to remember that, I discovered it on the right.
 There it was -just like one of the old schoolhouses I’d found around Muncie- somewhat intact, and ready for some photos.
 I stopped the car and got out, camera at the ready.

-There’s an old postcard purporting to show this courthouse, but I’m sure it’s not accurate.
-I don’t have a copy, but it’s visible elsewhere online.
-According to the Courthouse History website, the structure appears to be a single-story brick building with a gabled roof that culminates in a simple, wooden bell tower.
-A chimney seems to protrude from the building’s rear, and ivy crawls up one wall and across the metal soffit.
+There’s an old postcard purporting to show this courthouse, but I’m not quite sold on whether it’s accurate or not.
+I didn’t have a copy of it when I went to Fredonia, but I recently acquired one as of June, 2019.
+Whatever structure’s depicted in it appears to be a single-story brick building with a gabled roof that culminates in a simple, wooden bell tower.
+A chimney protrudes from the building’s rear, and ivy crawls up one wall and across the metal soffit.
 Overall, the building depicted seems like a wider version of an old schoolhouse.

-What I found was vastly different, though.
-The old courthouse wasn’t nearly as wide in person, and it featured an interesting semicircular portion facing what I imagined was the building’s rear.
-Other sources have doubted the authenticity of the postcard, so I do too.
+What I found seemed vastly different, though, from the main angle I was able to observe the building from.
+The old courthouse didn’t appear to be nearly as wide in person, and it featured an interesting semicircular portion facing what I imagined was the building’s rear.
+Other sources have doubted the authenticity of the postcard.
 Unfortunately, actual information about the building seems to be lacking.

 Nevertheless enthused about photographing it (and certainly not about the lengthy drive home), I bounded out of my car to patrol the old courthouse with my camera.
 A mutt quickly ran towards me and proved to be very nice.
 It’s always good to make friends while courthousing!